Error Handling and Resilience¶

 EnableResourceGovernance = true,

-CpuHighWatermarkPercent = 85.0, // CPU threshold for backpressure
+CpuHighWatermarkPercent = 85.0, // CPU usage threshold for strong backpressure

 DefaultPriority = ExecutionPriority.Normal